METS-Programme/ugandaemr-usermanual/upgrading.md

     * openmrs.war
     * openmrs folder
   * Delete all the modules in the directory C:\Application Data\OpenMRS\modules which is where any modules uploaded from the administration interface are stored.
 The modules in this directory override those added to the WAR file
+  * Delete the C:\Application Data\OpenMRS\lucene folder as these indexes have to be rebuilt
 3. Copy the new WAR file to C:\Program Files\UgandaEMR\UgandaEMRTomcat\webapps
 4. If needed run any upgrade SQL scripts
 4. Start Tomcat